-While it is the records manager's responsibility to ensure these attachments are in place before submitting, these attachments can be uploaded by either the recruiter or records manager.
+While it is the records manager's responsibility to ensure these attachments are in place before submitting the COE to the MEO, these attachments can be uploaded by either the recruiter or records manager.
 Each district MEP can decide for itself who is responsible for uploading any required attachments.
 Records managers should always double check attachments to make sure they are the correct files before submitting a COE to the MEO.